 For instance, shareholders, end customers, intermediary customers (e.g. agents/distributors/retail outlets), suppliers, financial institutions/lenders.

 For example, government and regulatory bodies, pressure groups (e.g. Greenpeace), interest groups (e.g. consumer associations and trade unions), community and society at large.

 Why is stakeholder profiling important?

 It is worth taking the time to profile your stakeholder groups for these reasons:

-Communication: profiling helps you to identify the best way to share the features and benefits of your products and services.
-In addition, it enables you to include stakeholders’ needs in a communication strategy.
+Communication helps you to identify the best way to share the features and benefits of your products and services.
+In addition, it enables you to include stakeholders’ needs in a.

-Understanding: profiling enables you to be aware of what stakeholders’ needs, wishes and priorities are, also it makes it easier to keep track of changing needs and requirements, and it helps you to see the market from stakeholders’ points of view.
+This enables you to be aware of what stakeholders’ needs, wishes and priorities are, also it makes it easier to keep track of changing needs and requirements.
+It also helps you to see the market from stakeholders’ points of view.
 Likewise, a clear understanding of your stakeholders can help you to deliver more acceptable solutions that more closely fit their needs.